php-unified/state/README.md

 This package provides a standard for tracking states of applications in PHP.
 The package aims to create a multi-use standard.

-This package contains an interface and a simple implementation for tracking states.
+This package contains interfaces and a simple implementations for tracking states.

 ## Installation